Methodology

 Rounding

 In the headline statistics file, the numbers of children eligible for the working parent entitlement have been rounded to the nearest 1000 and the percentages of eligible children registered have been rounded to the nearest percentage.
-In data file 3, regional and national numbers have been rounded to the nearest 10; therefore local authority numbers may not sum to regional and national totals.
+In data files 3a and 3b, national and regional numbers have been rounded to the nearest 10; therefore totals may not equal the sum of their component parts.

 Calculated data items